How to Build an Ecommerce Sales Funnel to Drive Growth [21 Examples + a Free Workshop]

 Instead, retailers need sound strategies to drive business growth — that means:

 - Attracting new ones by meeting them when and where they shop.

-To help drive business growth, online brands should think about their consumer and that individual’s buying journey.
+To help drive that growth, online brands need to think about their consumer and that individual’s buying journey.

 One way to model the consumer journey is through a funnel, starting at the top with awareness and going through to an ultimate, final action — a purchase.

-The potential customer may not even know they have a problem that you could solve.
+- Keep in mind: The potential customer may not even know they have a problem that you could solve.
 Therefore, the goal of this stage in the funnel is to make the potential customer aware by focusing on content — or information — that identifies consumer segments, highlights a potential problem and introduces your brand.

 Think of the awareness stage as an initial conversation between you and the potential customer.